skip to content

 01:12:58 - Nick Taylor

-I'm gonna.
-I'm just gonna go to the netlify UI again and I'm just gonna double check the environment variable.
+I'm just gonna go to the Netlify UI again and double-check the environment variable.

 01:13:05 - Anthony Campolo

-But, yeah, some, because I. I just deployed it and it worked for me and I spun up a new Railway database.
+But yeah, because I just deployed it and it worked for me, and I spun up a new Railway database.

 01:13:13 - Nick Taylor

 Okay, cool.
-Yeah.
-You mind sharing it in the.
-The chat there.
+Yeah, you mind sharing it in the chat there?
 There's clearly something I botched on my end.
-I just kind of confused as to what it is at the moment, but.
-Oh, wait, I think I know it.
-Yeah, I think there's an issue.
-Yeah, well, no, I think what happened.
-Because I'm logged in.
-Oh, no, I'm logged in over there.
-That's why.
-No, it's because I'm logged into my personal netlify and then there's my work netlify and like.
-But that's in a different browser, so it's not that.
-But let me just double check the environment variable again.
-Environment edit variables.
-No, I know what it is because we.
-I created it from the repo.
-I didn't set the variable.
+I'm kind of confused as to what it is at the moment, but... oh, wait, I think I know it.
+No, I know what it is.
+I created it from the repo, and I didn't set the variable there.
 It was in the other one.
 So there we go.

 01:14:00 - Anthony Campolo